unblinking/recipe-report/README.md

 Set an environment variable for `FLYWAY_URL` with the database connection string.
 See the `.env.dev` development mode file for the development example of this environment variable.
 Run the `yarn run flyway` command to download [Flyway](https://flywaydb.org/documentation/).
 Run the `yarn run migrate` command to apply [database migrations](https://github.com/nothingworksright/api.recipe.report/tree/main/migrations).

 Set all of the remaining required environment vars for production.
 See the `.env.dev` development mode file for the required environment variable names.
-For MailerSend integration, also set the `MAILER_SEND_KEY` environment variable to hold a valid production API token.
+For MailerSend integration, also set the `RR_MAILER_SEND_KEY` environment variable to hold a valid production API token.

 Once the Recipe.Report API Server has been deployed to the production environment, run the `yarn run start` command to start the Recipe.Report API Server in production mode.
 This will set `NODE_ENV` to production and then run the compiled JavaScript.